 Visiting Psychologist, Institute of Mental Health

-Weining C. Chang was born in Nanjing, China, and educated in Taiwan and the United States, with a law degree (LLB, National Taiwan University) and MA and PhD in Psychology (the University of Houston, USA).
-Her interest in culture and human behavior has taken her for post-doctoral research in Harvard University, the University of Michigan/Ann Arbor and more recently, Stanford University.
-She was the founding head of Psychology Division (2004-2009) and Vice Dean for Research and Graduate Studies (2005-2007) of School of Humanities and Social Sciences at Nanyang Technological University.
-Professor Chang has been Visiting Professor at the University of California, Berkeley, University of Western Australia, Perth and University of Roehampton, London.
-As Principal Consultant to the Research Division of Singapore Prison Services and Health Promotion Board, Professor Chang has led the Youth at Risk Project and Mental Well-being Indicators Project using multi-stage and multi-method approaches with population representative samples.
-From 2008, she has been working in post-disaster mental health development in China, where she applies research findings from cultural psychology to mental health services in earthquake devastated communities.
-Professor Chang is currently attached to the Institute of Mental Health, where she conducts research in trauma and psychological wellbeing.
+Weining C. Chang was born in Nanjing and educated in Taiwan and the US.
+She holds a law degree from the National Taiwan University and an MA and PhD in Psychology from the University of Houston in the US.
+Her interest in culture and human behaviour has taken her to do post-doctoral research in Harvard University, the University of Michigan/Ann Arbor and more recently, Stanford University.
+She was the founding head of Psychology Division (2004-2009) and vice dean for Research and Graduate Studies (2005-2007) of the School of Humanities and Social Sciences at Nanyang Technological University.
+Professor Chang has been a visiting professor at the University of California, Berkeley, University of Western Australia, Perth and University of Roehampton, London.
+As principal consultant to the Research Division of Singapore Prison Services and Health Promotion Board, Professor Chang has led the Youth at Risk Project and Mental Well-being Indicators Project using multi-stage and multi-method approaches with population representative samples.
+From 2008, she has been working in the field of post-disaster mental health development in China, where she applies research findings from cultural psychology to mental health services in earthquake-devastated communities.
+Professor Chang is currently attached to the Institute of Mental Health, where she conducts research in trauma and psychological well-being.